Electoral history of the Labour Party (UK): Background

 The Labour Party was founded at a conference in February 1900 in London as the Labour Representation Committee (LRC).
 The party was formed as an alliance between trade unions, ethical socialists and state socialists.
 Following the 1906 general election, the LRC became the current Labour Party.

 Labour are one of the two main political parties in the United Kingdom, along with the Conservative Party.
 The Labour Party sits on the centre-left of the political spectrum.
 In all general elections since 1918, Labour has been either the governing party or the Official Opposition.
-There have been six Labour prime ministers.
+There have been eight Labour prime ministers.
 Since 1918, Labour have formed 12 governments, compared to 13 for the Conservatives within this period.